 Brisk was an online sales and marketing platform founded in 2012 with the aim to help salespeople predict and analyze sales.
 Brisk recommend actions salespeople could do to gain optimal results.
 Brisk acknowledged that there were a lot of signals around sales, in the customer relationship management (CRM), in the salesforce inbox, calendar, and online, but salespeople used little of it and ended up being rather random in their actions.
 Brisk was there to fill that gap and help the salesforce to use all the available signals and make calculated moves that would boost their sales as well as improve CRM.

-With flexibility came a lack of focus, they didn’t know anymore who their customer persona was, what problem where they exactly trying to solve?
+With flexibility came a lack of focus, they didn’t know anymore who their customer persona was, and what problem where they exactly trying to solve.
 Permitting many product cases, although not technically challenging, influenced the company to wind up having an exceptionally unfocused advancement, onboarding, and deals.

 Lastly one of the founders wondered if the product had ever had a real market fit to begin with and if so, they might have lacked the vision to bring about the needed solution for the problem salespeople experienced.